dgaydukov/cert-spring5/files/spring5.md

 * `javax.transaction.Transactional` - java EE7 annotation, but since spring3 also supported by spring framework.
 It doesn't have isolation, and use `Transactional.TxType` as value param for propagation.
 Yet it doesn't support nested transaction.
 There is no NESTED type in `Transactional.TxType`, but other 6 types same as for `org.springframework.transaction.annotation.Propagation`.
 * `org.springframework.transaction.annotation.Transactional` - has more options and will always execute the right way.

-`@Transactional` use `TransactionInterceptor` internally to intercept and wrap methods into some transaction management code, using jdk proxy (or other type if class not inhereted from interface).
+Under-the-hood they use `TransactionInterceptor` internally to intercept and wrap methods into some transaction management code, using jdk proxy (or other type if class not inherited from interface).
 `Propagation` what to do when you call annotated method from another:
 * `REQUIRED` - default value, if no transaction exists, create new, otherwise run in current
-* `SUPPORTS` - if transaction exists, run in int, otherwise run as non-transactional
+* `SUPPORTS` - if transaction exists, run inside it, otherwise run as non-transactional
 * `MANDATORY` - throw exception if method was called from non-transactional method
 * `REQUIRES_NEW` - always create and run in new transaction
 * `NOT_SUPPORTED` - stop current transaction, run as non-transactional
 * `NEVER` - throw exception if there is active transaction
 * `NESTED` - if a transaction exists, create a savepoint.
 If method throws an exception, then transaction rollbacks to this savepoint.
 If there's no active transaction, it works like REQUIRED.

-`Isolation` - how changes applied by concurrent transactions are visible to each other:
 There are 3 isolation level:
 * dirty read - read the uncommitted change of a concurrent transaction
 * nonrepeatable read - get different value on re-read of a row if a concurrent transaction updates the same row and commits
 * phantom read - get different rows after re-execution of a range query if another transaction adds or removes some rows in the range and commits
-There are 5 isolation types:
+`Isolation` - how changes applied by concurrent transactions are visible to each other:
 * `DEFAULT` - use database default transaction level (be careful, cause if db admin change this, your transactional operations can start to behave different)
 * `READ_UNCOMMITTED` - dirty reads, repeatable reads, phantom reads
 * `READ_COMMITTED` - repeatable reads, phantom reads
 * `REPEATABLE_READ` - phantom reads
 * `SERIALIZABLE` - prevent all 3 types of reads.
 So with this reads would be same as if 2 concurrent transaction run sequentially one after another.
 By default all `RuntimeException` and `Error` rollback transaction whereas checked exceptions don't.
 This is an EJB legacy.
 You can configure this by using `rollbackFor()` and `noRollbackFor()` annotation parameters `@Transactional(rollbackFor=Exception.class)`
 You can also pass array of strings for `rollbackForClassName/noRollbackForClassName`.
 In test framework you have `@Rollback/@Commit`.
 Rollback - by default true, can set to false (same as set just `@Commit`).
 If you don't specify anything, for all integration tests all transactions would be rollbacked after test run.
 If for some reason you don't want to use this annotation (for example you have a method that takes too long to run and if you put `@Transactional` on it, you will use all available connections), you can use programmatic transaction with `TransactionTemplate` (it's thread-safe)
 ```java
 import org.springframework.orm.jpa.JpaTransactionManager;